scala-js/scala-js-website/doc/tutorial/getting-started/laminar.md

 Within the callback, we schedule an update to our `dataVar`.

 With these changes, we can already edit the labels of our data items.
-Once again, as the chart directly feeds from the `dataVar`, any changes there are automatically reflected.
+As the list view of `renderDataList()` directly feeds from the `dataVar`, any changes there are automatically reflected.
-We do not have to touch the chart rendering method.
+We do not have to touch the list rendering method.

 We can improve our code a bit through a few refactorings.